daurnimator/lua-http/doc/modules/http.h1_connection.md

 ## http.h1_connection

-The h1_connection module adheres to the [*connection*](#connection) interface and provides HTTP 1 and 1.1 specific operations.
+The *h1_connection* module adheres to the [*connection*](#connection) interface and provides HTTP 1 and 1.1 specific operations.

 ### `new(socket, conn_type, version)` <!-- --> {#connection.new}

 Constructor for a new connection.
-Takes a socket instance, a connection type string and a numeric HTTP version number.
+Takes a cqueues socket object, a [connection type string](#connection.type) and a numeric HTTP version number.
 Valid values for the connection type are `"client"` and `"server"`.
 Valid values for the version number are `1` and `1.1`.
-On success returns the newly initialized connection object in a non-connected state.
-On failure returns `nil`, an error message and an error number.
+Returns the newly initialized connection object.

 ### `h1_connection.version` <!-- --> {#http.h1_connection.version}